 Making drivers completely satisfied with the vehicle they’ve bought is the primary task of automakers.
 For this purpose, the intelligent assistant of the driver comes in handy.

 It’s not all about the simple navigation with its core meaning, but let’s name it the “advanced navigation.”
-Modern navigation systems for EVs should not only show drivers the correct and most optimized route but prompt the nearest charging stations and predict mileage covered based on battery load.
+Modern navigation systems for EV route planning should not only show drivers the correct and most optimized route but prompt the nearest charging stations and predict mileage covered based on battery load.

-Producing high-quality software demands a significant effort in testing, which is probably one of the most expensive and intensive parts of the automotive software development process.
+Producing high-quality software for an electric vehicle trip planner demands a significant effort in testing, which is probably one of the most expensive and intensive parts of the automotive software development process.
 For this reason, each navigation assembly elapses early testing of the basic functionality on the test bench.
-However, only testing on a real car gives a full picture of the quality of the software.
+However, only testing on a real car gives a full picture of the quality of the software for an electric car road trip planner.

 - there are charging stations along the way for the vehicle to recharge to continue the journey;